MHS Community Inspired to BE GOLDEN During Opening of School Assembly

 On Monday, Aug.
 19, 2019, the Milton Hershey School community gathered to celebrate the start of a new school year.
 Students and staff were encouraged to “Be Golden” by living the Golden Rule, celebrating golden moments, and finding their golden opportunities—all in an effort to forge a golden future.

-“Anyone can find the dirt in someone,” said President Peter Gurt ’85.
+“Anyone can find the dirt in someone,” said President Pete Gurt ’85.
 “Be the one that finds the gold.”

 The audience was asked to reflect on how they will choose to be golden this school year through inspirational videos and stories shared by students, staff, and alumni.
 Students, alongside Year-Round Experiences director Mike Campbell and YRE camp counselor Brenda Longsderff, shared how they followed the Golden Rule this summer.
 They spoke about the positive impact they had on low-income families in Fayette County, Pennsylvania through the school’s domestic service learning experiences and right here in Hershey by assisting local nonprofit Cocoa Packs.